 Wild Jordan Nature Shop

-The Wild Jordan Nature shop, located in the Wild Jordan Center just off Rainbow Street, is one of nine nature shops around the country that sells nature-inspired products as part of a socio-economic development program for local communities of the Royal Society for the Conservation of Nature (RSCN).
+The Wild Jordan Nature shop, in the Wild Jordan Center just off Rainbow Street, is one of nine nature shops around the country that sells nature-inspired products as part of a socio-economic development program for local communities of the Royal Society for the Conservation of Nature (RSCN).
 The RSCN is an independent national organization that was established in 1986 with the mandate to conserve Jordan’s natural resources.
-In the past ten years, the RSCN has established a number of handicraft workshops at RSCN manage areas around the country, which aim to use the natural assets of protected areas to create sustainable economic and social benefit for the local communities.
-These products are sold at the Wild Jordan Nature Shop in Amman.
-The price tags on these products are considerably higher than most shops but like the Jordan River Foundation the proceeds go to supporting programming to help local communities.
+In the past ten years, the RSCN has established several handicraft workshops at RSCN manage areas around the country, which aim to use the natural assets of protected areas to create sustainable economic and social benefit for the local communities.
+They sell these products at the Wild Jordan Nature Shop in Amman.
+The price tags on these products are considerably higher than most shops but like the Jordan River Foundation, the proceeds go to supporting programming to help local communities.

 From Amman we headed south to Aqaba by way of Ma’an.
 Read about about road trip across Jordan.

 Disclaimer: This post contains affiliate links.
 We receive a small commission when you click on one of the links embedded and make a purchase.
 We are appreciative if you do as it helps us to maintain our website.